powmedia/backbone-forms/README.md

 - Allow field template to be defined in schema
 - Fix overriding List modal templates in Bootstrap template pack
 - Add ability to unset checkbox (exussum12)
+- Fix change event on number field when using spinner (clearly)

 ###0.12.0
 - Update for Backbone 1.0